lohjunxiang/lohjunxiang/README.md

 - 👋 Hi, I’m @lohjunxiang
 - 👀 I’m interested in design, film photography and cool technologies.
-- 💞️ I’m looking to collaborate on design projects.
 - 📫 How to reach me: drop me an email @ lohjunxiang.ljx@gmail.com

 <!---